Dennis Eckert: FC Ingolstadt

 On 2 September 2019, FC Ingolstadt announced the signing of Eckert.
 He scored a goal and provided an assist in his debut for the club on 15 September 2019.
 Eckert finished the season with 14 goals in 30 league matches, helping Ingolstadt reach the promotion play-offs.
 Eckert helped Ingolstadt reach the promotion play-offs again the following season, leading Ingolstadt to the 2.
 Bundesliga.

 Royale Union Saint-Gilloise

 On 20 June 2022, Eckert signed for Belgian side Union SG ahead of their 2022–23 season after scoring 25 goals and providing 15 assists in 78 league matches for Ingolstadt.
 He scored his first goal for Union in a pre-season match against Feyenoord on 16 July 2022.
-Eckert made his Belgian league debut on 23 July 2022 in their opening match against Sint-Truiden.
+Eckert made his Belgian Pro League debut on 23 July 2022 in their opening match against Sint-Truiden.
 He made his senior UEFA competition debut on 9 August 2022 in a 2022–23 UEFA Champions League qualification match against Scottish side Rangers.
 He scored his first league goal in his following match on 31 August 2022 against Royal Antwerp at the Bosuilstadion.

+The following season, Eckert scored the first goal of the league season in the opening match against Anderlecht on 28 July 2023.
+He scored his first senior European competition goal on 24 August 2023 during the 2023–24 UEFA Europa League play-off match against Lugano.
+Eckert scored the winning goal on 22 February 2024 against German Bundesliga side Eintracht Frankfurt to help lead Union to the UEFA Europa Conference League round of 16.
+He scored the winning goal again in the following match on 25 February 2024 during a league game against Standard Liège, keeping his team in first place in the regular season league table.
+On 9 May 2024, Eckert won his first senior title when Union won the Belgian Cup.

+Eckert began the following 2024–25 season with a win against Club Brugge in the 2024 Belgian Super Cup on 20 July 2024, helping Union win their first Belgian Super Cup title.
+He scored his first league goal of the season during their home opener on 2 August 2024 against Beerschot.

+Standard Liège (loan)

+On 6 September 2024, Eckert joined fellow Belgian Pro League side Standard Liège on a season-long loan deal with an option to buy.
+He scored his first league goal for the club on 20 October 2024 against Charleroi.

+Standard Liège

+In March 2025 during the 2024–25 season, Standard Liège exercised the purchase option on Eckert, signing him to a contract with the club that begins in July 2025 and runs until 2028.
+The following 2025–26 season, Eckert scored a goal during their home opener on 2 August 2025 against Dender at the Stade Maurice Dufrasne in Liège.